federicojacobi/performance-table/README.md

 # performance-table
-Run local lighthouse tests on multiple urls and produce a table output.
+Run local __lighthouse__ (not to be confused with _Google Page Insights_) tests on multiple urls and produce a table output.
 Perfect for Copy+Paste.

+Lighthouse tests usually have better scores than PSI, but they are somewhat close, and should suffice for performance work.

 # How to
 1. Run `npm install`